FG-s-Modlists/FGs-Modlists-Site/content/en/articles/zero-to-featured.md

 ---
 title: "Comprehensive Wabbajack Guide"
-description: "A comprehensive guide on how to go from completed modlist to the Wabbajack UI as a featured modlist."
+description: "A comprehensive guide on how to use Wabbajack for your modlist."
 lead: "By ForgottenGlory"
 date: 2022-08-10T00:00:01-04:00
 lastmod: 2022-08-10T00:00:01-04:00